ludovic-m/training-terraform/README.md

 In our case, we want a container with Terraform already installed (to run faster, and not take the risk at each pipeline execution that the Terraform repository is unavailable), and we don't want to use extensions anymore (a container is not mandatory for that).

 The prerequisites for a container to be used as a build agent are listed there <https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops>.
-Bottom line is: use an `ubuntu` container on a `ubuntu-16.04` host.
+Bottom line is: use an `ubuntu` container on a `ubuntu-18.04` host.

 An example of a `Dockerfile` can be found there : <https://github.com/ludovic-m/azure-devops-tf-container-agent/blob/master/Dockerfile>

 You can either build your own image, store it on Docker Hub or an Azure Container Registry, or you can use the image built using the Dockerfile mentionned before: `ldvcm/azure-devops-tf-agent`

-When doing a `terraform init`, you have to provide each variable value using the following syntax `--backend-config="variable_name=$(TF_VAR_variable_name)"`.

 ## What to do next